 What are leukocytes in urine?

 Your body has some warriors that are ready to defend against all attacks of bacterial and viral infections.
 One form of these microscopic soldiers is leukocytes.
-These are white blood (WBC) known to defend against infections.
+These are white blood cells (WBC) known to defend against infections.
+They are a part of your immune system.

 There are many types of leukocytes.
 These are granulocytes, monocytes, and lymphocytes.